SamLex/mcudpt/README.md

 Install
 -------

-This requires the Go (go-lang) dev tools (go build command)
+This requires the Go (go-lang) dev tools and a properly setup go workspace (http://golang.org/doc/code.html)

-Clone this repostitory
-Execute 'go build mcudpt'
-Executable is created as 'mcudpt'
+Just execute 'go get github.com/SamLex/mcudpt'.
+This will create a mcudpt binary in your workspaces bin directory

 Usage
 -----